KyPython/Easy-Flow/OBSERVABILITY.md

-# EasyFlow Observability System - Complete Guide
+# EasyFlow Observability Debugging Guide

-**📌 Single Source of Truth for Monitoring & Debugging**
+**📌 Your guide to debugging the app using observability tools**

 ---

 ## 🎯 What Is This System For?

-Your observability stack gives you **three superpowers** to understand your application in real-time:
+Your observability stack gives you **three superpowers** to debug your application:

 1. **📊 Metrics** - Numbers that change (performance, counts, rates)
 2. **🔍 Traces** - Request paths through services (distributed tracing)